mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 **Tomasz:**   [00:19:24] Okay.
 So first of all, if any of that software organization is saying that they don't have technical depth, they're absolutely lying.
-Everybody has technical that including, including us for record.
+Everybody has technical that including, including us for the record.
 So from my own perspective, I'm very happy to be in a somewhat Greenfield project.
-So we don't have a lot of tech depth.
+We don't have a lot of tech depth.
 Well, mostly because we are building, you know, completely new features and functionality on top of existing stack.
 Bob.
 Nevertheless, we are also integrating with something that was certain, that some of it is definitely technical debt.
 So there are a couple of things that we have